terminalcloud/apps/docs/pwire.md

 # **ProcessWire** Terminal.com Snapshot

-*A Friendly and Poweful Open Source CMS with an exceptionally strong Fundation*
+*A Friendly and Poweful Open Source CMS with an exceptionally strong Fundation.*

 ---